 Last November, the bodies of four University of Idaho students were found in a home near campus after another student called 911 to report “an unconscious individual” at the address.
 At the time, authorities described the killings as a “crime of passion,” calling the incident an “isolated, targeted attack” with an “edged weapon,” per ABC News.
 A county coroner later ruled all four deaths homicides by stabbing, though much about the case remained unknown.

-More than six weeks after the killings, police arrested criminology graduate student Bryan Kohberger, 28, in Monroe County, Pennsylvania; he has since been indicted on murder charges.
+Mor than six weeks after the killings, police arrested criminology graduate student Bryan Kohberger, 28, in Monroe County, Pennsylvania; he has since been indicted on murder charges.
 At Kohberger’s arraignment on May 22, a judge entered a default “not guilty” plea on his behalf, after he declined to enter a plea of his own.
+Months later, Kohberger’s defense attorneys offered up an alibi in court documents, claiming their client was out on a drive by himself in a nonspecific location at the time of the murders.
+In August, Kohberger waived his right to a speedy trial, delaying its start date, which was supposed to be October 2, indefinitely.
 Here is everything we know about the case.

 The four victims were close friends.